 Help others – volunteering is a great way to form meaningful connections with others.
 It is also a natural way to add some purpose to your life.
 Do you have causes you feel passionate about?

 Reconnect with old friends – Have you lost touch with a good friend from elementary school?
 A friend in a town that you lived in before?
-Just because you don’t see someone everyday doesn’t mean they can’t be a valuable friend.
+Just because you don’t see someone, it doesn’t mean they can’t be a valuable friend every day.

-Figure out if something is missing from your life – There are a lot of different ways to feel lonely.
+Figure out if something is missing from your life – There are many different ways to feel lonely.
 Maybe you have a group of friends, but wish you had someone special.
-Maybe you would like to be part of group.
-Read the following article on loneliness: Are you afraid to be alone?
+Perhaps you would like to be part of a group.
+The following article might be helpful:

-Make time for extended family – If you have cousins or other relatives around your age that are within reasonable distance, make a plan to get together.
+Make time for extended family – If you have cousins or other relatives around your age within a reasonable distance, make a plan to get together.

-Watch something that makes you laugh – Put on your favorite funny show or movie and smile.
-Guaranteed you will feel better in no time.
+Watch something that makes you laugh – Put on your favourite funny show or movie and smile.
+Guaranteed, you will feel better in no time.

 Turn activities you do alone into group activities – Invite friends over for board games or an art class.
 Go with a group of friends to watch a sports match.

 Try an app – download the MOBIEG app on your cell phone.
-We have counselors that love to talk to you.
+We have counsellors that love to talk to you.
 You can talk about anything: struggles, something good that has happened or being alone.
-Our app also has more than 30 self test quizzes you can do to learn more about yourself.
+Our app also has more than 30 self-test quizzes you can do to learn more about yourself.

-Write down 5 things you love about yourself – Part of the pain of loneliness is too start feeling negative about yourself.
-Boost your self esteem by writing down 5 things you love about yourself, or 5 things you are good at.
+Write down five things you love about yourself – Part of the pain of loneliness is to start feeling negative about yourself.
+Boost your self-esteem by writing down five things you love about yourself or five things you are good at.
 It helps to counter negative thoughts from taking over.

 If you would like to talk to someone about being lonely, click on LIVE CHAT.

-It connects you to a counselor.
-The service is free and you may remain anonymous.
+It connects you to a counsellor.
+The service is text-based, and you may remain anonymous.